guaifenesin-phenylephrine (generic name)

 This medicine may also interact with the following medications:

-What should I watch for while using this medicine?Tell your doctor or health care professional if your symptoms do not improve within 5 days or if they get worse.
+What should I watch for while using this medicine?Tell your doctor or health care professional if your symptoms do not start to get better within 5 days or if they get worse.
 If you have trouble falling asleep at night, take the last dose of the day at least a few hours before bedtime.

 Drink 6 to 8 glasses water daily while you are taking this medicine to help loosen mucus.